shahradelahi/vault-cli/README.md

 Push an environment to Vault

 Options:
-  -P, --profile <name>           name of the profile to use.
+  -P, --profile <name>           Name of the profile to use.
   --endpoint-url <endpoint-url>  Vault endpoint URL --token <vault-token>          Vault token
   --cwd <cwd>                    Current working directory (default: ".")